tommasorigon/India-SequentiaLogit/data-cleaning.md

 ## Selection of the variables of interest

 Among all the 580 variables we select only those of interest for our analysis (or relevant for data cleaning operations).
-Refer to Section 1.1 of the paper for a discussion on the covariates of interest.
+Refer to Section 1.1 of the paper for a discussion on the response, and the covariates of interest.
 The variables of interest are coded according a [codebook](http://www.icpsr.umich.edu/cgi-bin/file?comp=none&study=36151&ds=3&file_id=1207405&path=ICPSR).
 The exact questions posed to each eligible woman are instead described in the [questionnaire](http://www.icpsr.umich.edu/cgi-bin/file?comp=none&study=36151&ds=3&file_id=1212084&path=ICPSR).
 We considered the following variables:

 - `STATEID`.
 Relabeled as `state`, represents the name of the State where each woman lives.
 - `EW6`.
 Relabeled as `age`, represents the age of each eligible woman in 2011.